danbz/aesthetic-programming/source/10-MachineUnlearning/Readme.md

 ![anatomies2](ch10_4.png){: .medium}
 :   *Figure 10.7: The clustering of images based on "cuteness" and "curliness" in the Anatomies of Intelligence workshop by Joana Chicau and Jonathan Reus.*

-**Reinforcement Learning** — This type of learning technique is based on interaction with the environment, mapping an analysis of a situation into actions.[^rl] The learner (or agent) does not have any previous data to base itself on, to determine, or predict which action to take, but rather learns by trial and error to yield the best results.
-For example, the computer program AlphaGo[^alphago] beat the world champion of the Go abstract strategy board game in 2017.
-AlphaGo was able to evaluate the various positions and select the best moves using self-taught processes.
-This type of learning finds the best possible behavior or path to take in a specific environment, mapping state-action pairs to achieve the best result.
-As in behavioral psychology, reinforcement is used to suggest future actions, like a child getting a treat for doing what it was told to.
-Unlike supervised learning that relies on input training data, the characteristics of reinforcement learning are that the program understands the environment as a whole,[^environment] and is able to learn from its experience by evaluating the effectiveness of each action taken: "trial-and-error search" and "delayed reward"[^rl2] are based on sequential decisions, computation, repeated attempts, and feedback on the success of actions.

 ## ml5.js library
 Given the limitations of time and space, and in line with the book thus far, this chapter will experiment with the ml5.js machine learning library, a JavaScript framework that can be run in a web browser just like p5.js.
 Aiming to make machine learning accessible to a wide audience, especially programming beginners, ml5.js is built on top of the more complex TensorFlow JavaScript library.[^tensor] Furthermore, the ml5.js site consists of extensive code examples and tutorials with pre-trained models that have been created using prior training processes.[^ml5]